sarimbinwaseem/Salah-Timmings/README.md

 - [x] Make a logic to return Isha ending time (i.e. Fajir start time of next day).
 - [ ] Confirm and correct the timmings.
-- [ ] Simulate a month ending and observe behaviour.
+- [x] Simulate a month ending and observe behaviour.
 I reckon some errors may occur at the end of the month.
+(Solved)
 - [ ] 3rd info to show: Remaining time to next Salah.
+Maybe after getting new SSD1306 display.

 ### Pinouts and connections:
  I have a SSD1306 display with 4 pins: